 The Route: Kalbarri to Shark Bay

 As a proud World Heritage Area and the first location in Western Australia to receive UNESCO status in 1991, Shark Bay is an absolute must-do when road-tripping the Coral Coast Highway.
 Shark Bay is a refuge for thousands of flora and fauna like 12 species of seagrass, 10,000 dugongs, five of Australia's 26 species of endangered mammals and the oldest living fossils on Earth, the Hamelin Pool Stromatolites.
 To meet some of the animals that made this part of the world so famous, head to Monkey Mia Beach and you'll be greeted by a pod of friendly dolphins come feeding time.
 For anyone who loves a touch of relaxation, throw down a towel at the world-famous Shell Beach that's made up of millions of tiny white shells, enjoy a picnic at Little Lagoon, and soak in the hot tub at Peron Homestead.
 For anyone chasing adventure, hop in your 4WD (or go with an eco-tour) and head to Francois Peron National Park.
-Here you’ll find steep cliffs and a red dessert intersecting with white sandy beaches and azure blue waters.
+Here you’ll find steep cliffs and a red desert intersecting with white sandy beaches and azure blue waters.
 Once you’ve explored here, it’s time to jump in the car and head to Coral Bay.

 Drive time: 4 hours and 10 minutes

 As you drive towards Coral Bay you’ll pass the tropical fruit town of Carnarvon, where you can stop off to sample fresh, local produce and seafood.
 If you’re travelling between May and October, take a drive along the Fruit Loop Drive Trail to pick up fresh fruit and veg from roadside plantation stalls (bring cash) and visit the Insta-famous Cactus Garden.
-Once you reach Coral Bay, you'll be greeted with colourful coral gardens glistening beneath the waves just metres from the shoreline, Coral Bay is a laid-back seaside paradise waiting to be explored.
+Once you reach Coral Bay, you'll be greeted with colourful coral gardens glistening beneath the waves just metres from the shoreline.
+It's the ultimate laid-back seaside paradise just begging to be explored.
 Home to the famous Ningaloo Reef, here you can swim with local manta rays, whale sharks, turtles or humpback whales.
-Or if you prefer to stay above the water, you can see the coral gardens without getting wet, on board a glass-bottom boat.
+Or if you prefer to stay above the water, you can see the coral gardens without getting wet, onboard a glass-bottom boat.
 Soak up the sun at Paradise Beach before hitting the patio at Bill’s Bar and indulge in a few sundowners.
 Once you’ve explored everything Coral Bay has to offer, drive one hour and 40 minutes to Exmouth.
 Just west of the town lies Cape Range National Park, home to rugged limestone ranges and breathtaking deep canyons such as Yardie Creek that are well-worth exploring.
 Exmouth is home to an airport if you choose to fly back to Perth (once restrictions have eased and it's safe to do so, of course) or you can begin your drive back south to Perth.
 Just be sure to stop and see everything you didn't get a chance to on the way up.

 Drive time: 5 hours and 40 minutes